Search on this blog

 A school of thought reflects how a group of people sees the world.
 They share similar ideas and perspectives.
 We find these viewpoints in philosophy, belief systems, social movements, economic theories, and cultural trends.
 Psychology is no different.
-Over time, different perspectives have developed to explain human nature.
+Over time, different perspectives have developed to explain human nature and behavior.
 These “schools of thought” help us understand behavior, the mind, and personality from various angles.
 Here is a short introduction to the different schools of thought in psychology.
 These schools appeared at different times in history.
-They help people understand psychology and human behavior better.
+They help people understand psychology and human behavior patterns.

 Related: What is Psychology?